Adjective Clauses with Subject Relative Pronouns: What You Need to Know

 Question 7 of 10

-7. Which verb form is typically used in an adjective clause with a subject relative pronoun?
+7. What is an adjective clause with a subject relative pronoun?

 Question 7 of 10